sammysiegel/MAGNA-U/README.md

 #### Loading an MNP
 ***NEW*** You can use the `load_mnp()` function to load an mnp from a file.
-Give the id number of the MNP with the positional `id` argument , the name of the MNP with the keyword argument `name`, and the and the directory of the MNP with the keyword argument `path`.
-The default path is `./MNP_Data'.
+Give the id number of the MNP with the positional `id` argument , the name of the MNP with the keyword argument `name`, and the and the directory of the MNP with the keyword argument `fukepath`.
+The default filepath is `./MNP_Data'.
 For example:
 ```python
 import magna.utils as mu
 my_mnp = mu.load_mnp(0, name = 'my_name', filepath = './my_other_directory')